dmbarbour/wikilon/docs/ABC.md

 Tokens have the form of short text between curly braces, e.g. `{foo}`.
 Like accelerators, tokens must have a pure, formal semantics as a finite `[abcd]` expansion.

-Tokens are limited.
-The total token size, including curly braces, is limited to 64 bytes, i.e. 62 UTF-8 bytes between braces.
-They must be valid within a text literal, and may not contain LF, SP, or curly braces.

 Most tokens have *identity semantics*, i.e. removing them from the code does not impact its formal behavior.
 Tokens with identity semantics can broadly support performance, safety, security, debugging, and rendering.
 For example, `[A]{&jit}` is formally no different from `[A]`, but would tell a runtime to force just-in-time compilation.

 Remaining tokens have *linking semantics*, inlining a named subprogram.
 For example, token `{%foo}` will formally inline the definition of word `foo` in place of the token.
 In a distributed system, linking might use secure hashes.
 Linking in ABC systems must always be acyclic.

+Structurally, tokens are constrained more severely than embedded literals: they're limited to 64 bytes UTF-8 (including the curly braces) and may not contain LF or curly braces internally.

 For more information on tokens and the abundant idioms surrounding them, see the primary [ABC document](AboutABC.md).

-*Aside:* Based on experimentation, tokens should never be used to introduce symbolic data types such as variant tags or record fields.
+*Aside:* Based on experimentation, tokens should not be used to introduce symbolic data types such as variant tags or record fields.
 Introducing a massive set of symbols creates a need for sophisticated metaprogramming.
 Instead, accelerators, numbers, and literals should be used for structured data, with some annotations to assert general structure.

 ## ABC CHANGE LOG

 September 2016:
 * revision to [minimalist ABC](ABC_Minimalist.md)
 * old content now deprecated and deleted
-* tokens revised to maximum 62 UTF-8 bytes
+* tokens texts limited to 62 bytes UTF-8